New Zealand Reports 8,730 New COVID-19 Community Cases - UrduPoint

 New Zealand Reports 8,730 New COVID-19 Community Cases

-WELLINGTON, (UrduPoint / Pakistan Point News - 27th Jul, 2022 ) :New Zealand recorded 8,730 new community cases of COVID-19, the Ministry of Health said on Wednesday.
+WELLINGTON, (UrduPoint / Pakistan Point News - 28th Jul, 2022 ) ::New Zealand recorded 8,730 new community cases of COVID-19, the Ministry of Health said on Wednesday.

 There are now a total of 1,427 deaths confirmed as attributable to COVID-19, either as the underlying cause of death or as a contributing factor since the pandemic began in New Zealand, it said.